dimastatz/plato/docs/design.md

 Plato-->Plato: 4. for each workbook page, it an exercise contains image, transform image to text Plato-->>Admin: upload Status
 ```
+##### Question
+- <i>Some assignments contain image as part of an assignment description.
+How we translate an image to text.
+Can chatGPT explain images.
+Is it an idea for the product?</i>

 2. Solve Exercise from Stock
 ```mermaid